natefanaro/capscop.github.io/index.md

 We will check the timeline of who you ratted out.
 If one of their last 20 tweets is in all caps, we will bust them and you get a point.
 More points mean more perks!

 #### "the safeword"
 Few know what it is.
 Those that speak it will never be caught again.
 They also lose access to every command and forfeit any points.
-Believe it or not, you don't want that to happen.
+Believe it or not, you don't want that to happen. *(the safeword was banana)*

 ### @CapsCop in the media